Who Is Covered Under My Liability Policy?

 Who Is An Insured?

+Most general liability policies provide coverage that is equivalent to (or broader than) the standard ISO commercial general liability (CGL) policy.
 The its introduction, the latter states that the term insured means a person or organization that qualifies as such under Section II, Who is an Insured.
 Section II describes two categories of insureds:

 - The named insured, meaning the party listed in the policy declarations